Zero-Tang/NoirVisor/README.md

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>
 Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. <br>
+Porting to Unified Extensible Firmware Interface (UEFI) is in progress. <br>
 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status